 - On a machine that can connect to the K2 environment that was last configured with the K2 App (in other words the working environment; we will use "Development" in this sample) run the following command to extract the certificate to a text file:

 This will decrypt the environment's encrypted variables, and save them to the file 'data.txt'.

 - Copy the text file that was created to a machine that can connect to the second (non-working) K2 environment.
 On this second machine, run the following command to import the certificate data from the text file into the second K2 environment ("Production" in this sample):

 CertificateManager.exe "Data Source=prodsql;Initial Catalog=K2;integrated security=sspi;Pooling=True" INSERT data.txt

+This will re-encrypt the decrypted data in the file ('data.txt' in this sample) and import the certificate into the second K2 environment.
 It is important that the database connection string is changed to point to the correct database when you EXTRACT or INSERT the file, otherwise the same set of variables will be updated each time.
 After you have imported the file into the second K2 environment, you can run the EXTRACT command on the second machine to compare the values in the text file to the values obtained from the first machine, and confirm that they are the same.

 - If you are using K2 4.7 or later, you will also need to update the [SHAREPOINT_HIGHTRUST_ISSUER_ID] value in the [K2].[HostServer].[Configuration] table as follows: